charliejh/space-invaders/README.md

 # Space Invaders

-The classic arcade game Space Invaders re-created using Java.
+The classic arcade game Space Invaders re-created in Java.

 NOT YET COMPLETE